 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.

-Asset class Depreciation method and rate

-Furniture and equipment 25% straight line

-Furniture and equipment - toilets 15% straight line

-Computer equipment 33% straight line
+Asset class Furniture and equipment Furniture and equipment - toilets Computer equipment Depreciation method and rate 25% straight line 15% straight line 33% straight line